1961 New Jersey gubernatorial election

 The 1961 New Jersey gubernatorial election was held on November 7, 1961.
 Democratic nominee Richard J. Hughes defeated Republican nominee James P. Mitchell with 50.37% of the vote.

-Primary elections
+This was the last election until 2025 where the term-limited governor was succeeded by a member of their own party via election.

 Primary elections were held on April 18, 1961.